Toronto Transit Commission fares

-Fares to use the Toronto Transit Commission (TTC) transit system in Toronto, Ontario, Canada, can be paid with various media.
-The price of fares varies according to age (concessions for seniors and youth, free for children 12 years of age and under), occupation (discounts for post-secondary students), and income level of riders (Fair Pass program).
+Fares to use the Toronto Transit Commission (TTC) transit system in Toronto, Ontario, Canada, can be paid using various media.
+Fare prices vary according to age (concessions for seniors aged 65 and over, youth aged 13 to 19, and free fares for children aged 12 and under), occupation (discounts for post-secondary students), income level, and health condition of riders (Fair Pass program).

-For the payment of fares, the TTC principally uses Presto fare media, specifically Presto cards (multiple-use, stored-value, electronic fare cards) and Presto tickets (single-use, electronic paper tickets), both of which use Presto readers to charge fares and validate transfers.
-Legacy fare media (cash, tokens and legacy tickets) are still accepted to pay fares but tokens and legacy tickets are no longer sold to the general public.

-In September 2022, Metrolinx and the TTC started to upgrade Presto readers in order to support open payment using credit and debit cards or mobile devices.
-Existing readers on Wheel-Trans vehicles were replaced in September 2022.
-Between October 2022 and January 2023, the 5500 Presto readers on buses and streetcars were upgraded, followed by the upgrade of readers at subway station fare gates.
-Open payment is expected to be activated sometime in 2023.
+To pay fares on the TTC, riders tap Presto fare media on card readers, which deducts a fare or validates transfers.
+Fare media includes Presto cards (multiple-use, stored-value, electronic fare cards), Presto tickets (single-use, electronic paper tickets) and open payment with contactless credit or debit cards.
+Cash fares are also accepted.

 Fares

-All Presto fare payments on the TTC for single-ride as well as customers using 1-ride or 2-ride Presto tickets are valid for two hours from the first tap-in when one boards any TTC street vehicles or enters the paid zones in the TTC subway stations.
+All Presto card and contactless credit and debit card fare payments on the TTC for single-ride use as well as customers using one-ride or two-ride Presto tickets are valid for two hours from the first tap-in when one boards any TTC street vehicles or enters the paid zones in the TTC subway stations.